Anchor (housing association): Agenda and influence

 Anchor frequently sought to use its profile to draw attention to issues within the care environment.
 The organisation published white paper documents investigating ageism on television, lobbied parliament on the importance of older people's issues, and sought to underline the importance of person-centred care.

 The organisation also campaigned to highlight the importance of retaining residential scheme managers at retirement properties.

 In 2011 Anchor launched The Grey Pride campaign, calling on government to appoint a Minister for Older People to prioritise the needs of older people and make sure their views and interests receive dedicated attention.
 The petition gathered 137,000 signatures and was handed in to Downing Street on Monday 28 November 2011.
 As a result of the campaign the shadow cabinet appointed Liz Kendall as Shadow Minister for Older People.
-Penny Mordaunt MP secured a debate on the topic in the House of Commons on Thursday 28 June 2012.
+Portsmouth North MP Penny Mordaunt secured a debate on the topic in the House of Commons on Thursday 28 June 2012.

 In June 2013 a charity single was released by The Anchor Community Band to celebrate the positive aspects of ageing and challenge stereotypes and misconceptions in a fun and inclusive way.
 More than 350 people from Anchor’s retirement housing and care homes were involved in recording the song.
 It reached number one in the Amazon singles chart and raised over £15,000 for national charity Contact the Elderly.

 As well as recognition for its dementia training, Anchor also received praise for its work in palliative care, and nutrition and catering.

-Anchor were one of the first organisations to pioneer Your Care Rating, a groundbreaking customer satisfaction survey first conducted by IpsosMORI in 2012.
+Anchor were one of the first organisations to pioneer Your Care Rating, a groundbreaking customer satisfaction survey first conducted by Ipsos MORI in 2012.